 Vaccination and Masking Overview

-• As of summer 2023, most classes have been designated as “Mask Optional.”
+• As of winter 2023, all classes have been designated as “Mask Optional.”
 This means it is up to each individual class participant to choose whether or not to wear a mask.

 Changes to COVID policy